EmpiriNLP/FrugalML/README.md

 Learnings/bug-fixes:

-- The experiments were done on an Amazon EC2 g4dn.4xlarge server which has an NVidiai Tesla T5 GPU with 32Gb VRAM.
+- The experiments were done on an Amazon EC2 g4dn.4xlarge server which has an NVidia Tesla T4 GPU with 32Gb VRAM.
 - Quantization was required to enable Llama-3.1-8B-Instruct to fit within VRAM.
 The following quantization config was used:
 ```
 quant_config = BitsAndBytesConfig(